 - A secure space should be provided for workers where they can change into special work clothing and their clothing can be stored.

 - Rest areas or rooms should be provided that are large enough and have sufficient seating with backrests and tables.
 Work areas can be counted as rest areas and eating facilities.

 Making a compensation claim for an accident at work

 If you have been involved in a non-fault accident at work and have sustained a personal injury then you may be entitled to make a claim for compensation.

 You could claim for pain and suffering, loss of past and future earnings through time taken off work and medical expenses such as prescriptions and treatments.
 We may even be able to provide you with top medical care in your area.

-We have a no win no fee policy and guarantee that a claim with us, will not cost you a single penny.
-So, you have nothing to lose and everything to gain.
+We offer a no win, no fee service to help you get the compensation you deserve.
 Read more about making a no win no fee claim.